If you want to apply to Harvard, the deadline for Fall 2023 admissions is January 1 and the fee for the application is $75.

-Harvard does not have a test optional admissions policy.
+Harvard is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 On the SAT Math Section, 25% of Harvard students scored 800 or higher and 75% of students scored 720 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of Harvard students scored 780 or higher, and 75% scored a 720 or higher.